Discovery learning: Teacher's role

-It has been suggested that effective teaching using discovery techniques requires teachers to do one or more of the following: 1) Provide guided tasks leveraging a variety of instructional techniques 2) Students should explain their own ideas and teachers should assess the accuracy of the idea and provide feedback 3) Teachers should provide examples of how to complete the tasks.
+It has been suggested that effective teaching using discovery techniques requires teachers to do one or more of the following: 1) Provide guided tasks leveraging a variety of instructional techniques 2) Encourage students to explain their own ideas, which teachers should assess the accuracy of and provide feedback 3) Provide examples of how to complete the tasks.

-A critical success factor to discovery learning is that it must be teacher assisted.
+A critical success factor to discovery learning is that it must be teacher-assisted.
 Bruner (1961), one of the early pioneers of discovery learning, cautioned that discovery could not happen without some basic knowledge.
 Mayer (2004) argued that pure unassisted discovery should be eliminated due to the lack of evidence that it improves learning outcomes.
 Discovery learning can also result in students becoming confused and frustrated.

-The teachers’ role in discovery learning is therefore critical to the success of learning outcomes.
-Students must build foundational knowledge through examples, practice and feedback.
-This can provide a foundation for students to integrate additional information and build upon problem solving and critical thinking skills.
+The teachers' role in discovery learning is therefore critical to the success of learning outcomes.
+Students must build foundational knowledge through examples, practice, and feedback.
+This can provide a foundation for students to integrate additional information and build upon problem solving and critical-thinking skills.

 Benefits and limitations

 Early research demonstrated that directed discovery had positive effects on retention of information at six weeks after instruction versus that of traditional direct instruction.

 It is believed that the outcome of discovery based learning is the development of inquiring minds and the potential for life-long learning.

 Discovery learning promotes student exploration and collaboration with teachers and peers to solve problems.
-Children are also able to direct their own inquiry and be actively involved in the learning process which helps with student motivation.
+Children are also able to direct their own inquiry and be actively involved in the learning process, which helps with student motivation.

 Discovery learning is not without limitations, however.
 Some studies show that students in discovery situations are more likely than those receiving direct instruction to encounter inconsistent or misleading feedback, encoding errors, causal misattributions, and inadequate practice and elaborations.
 In these cases, direct instruction has been shown to be an efficient way to teach procedures that are difficult for students to discover on their own, such as those involved in geometry, algebra, and computer programming.